hongyusu/hongyusu.github.io/_posts/2015-08-13-scikit-learn-for-python.md

 ## Support vector machines for MNIST dataset

+1. Scikit uses an implementation of SVMs from [libSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
+1. Use `sklearn.datasets` module to load MNIST data.
+1. `sklearn.cross_validation` module is used to randomly sample training and test set.
+1. We use linear SVMs for training and prediction.
 1. The script is shown as the following

 {% highlight python linenos %}